Traveling With Kids: Okemo Mountain Resort

 In a nutshell, Okemo is WONDERFUL.
 If you ski, you will certainly want to go there!
 And if you don’t ski, go during the summer!
 I was just talking about the property with some friends this past weekend and it turns out that they stay there over the summer and love it!
 Meanwhile, our repeated visits to Vermont over the last couple of years have made clear how beautifully committed Vermont is to the arts (for a glimpse take a look at the Vermont Arts Council’s calendar!).
 Jon and I feel so at home in Vermont and I can’t wait for my next visit.

-Disclosure: I was invited to explore Okemo during their media weekend, through which we were provided lodging, some meals, and lift tickets.
+Disclosure: I was invited to explore Okemo during their media weekend.
 All opinions about the property are, of course, my own.